newren/git-filter-repo/README.md

 new and old history before pushing somewhere.
 Other caveats:
-  * Commit messages are not rewritten; so if some of your commit messages refer to prior commits by (abbreviated) sha1, after the rewrite those messages will no refer to commits that are no longer part of the history.
+  * Commit messages are not rewritten; so if some of your commit messages refer to prior commits by (abbreviated) sha1, after the rewrite those messages will now refer to commits that are no longer part of the history.
 It would be better to rewrite those (abbreviated) sha1 references to refer to the new commit ids.
-  * The --prune-empty flag sometimes missing commits that should be pruned, and it will also prune commits that *started* empty rather than just ended empty due to filtering.
+  * The --prune-empty flag sometimes misses commits that should be pruned, and it will also prune commits that *started* empty rather than just ended empty due to filtering.
 For repositories that intentionally use empty commits for versioning and publishing